How to Avoid Powerline Hazards Working on Power Lines

 When live power lines can’t be shut down, safety procedures should include: shielding the cables; using insulated aerial lifts designed to work near cables; keeping a safe distance by using power line proximity indicators; not allowing the boom to get too close to the cables

-The Risks of Working Near Power Lines
+More Electrical Hazards Working Near Power Lines

-Another big risk is that electricity can “jump” through the air.
-When this occurs, aerial lift operators can get shocked without touching the cable.
+Electricity jumps are another common powerline hazard.
+Electricity can “jump” through the air.
+When this occurs, lift operators can get shocked without touching the cable.
 The higher the voltage in the cable, the further electricity can jump.
 Moist air can also increase the jump distance.

--Using the Minimum Safe Approach Distance (MSAD)
+What is Minimum Safe Approach Distance (MSAD)?

 Voltage MSAD (in ft.)